Inspector Input

 Related

-- Sizing → Sizing modes — the six sizing modes and what each one resolves to
+- Sizing → Sizing modes — the six modes and what each resolves to

 - Padding · Margin · Row & Column → Gap — pixel and percentage variants

-- Grid → Track sizes — track templates also accept this input syntax (e.g.
+- Grid → Track sizes — track templates accept the same syntax (e.g.

 1fr 200px repeat(3, 1fr)) - Overview — full per-property reference